robwinston/sandpit-android/README.md

 * `MainActivity` - presently, this is simply the Launchable stub used to run the `PackageDispatcherActivity`.
 A Trace configuration capability is envisioned - when implemented, it could be exposed here.
 * `PackageDispatcherActivity` - reads the `activity_group_config.xml` file & creates an entry in the "switchboard template" for each package described.
 * `ButtonDispatchActivity` or `TableDispatchActivity` - iteratively used by the `PackageDispatcherActivity`, passing it a different package name for each instance.
-Interrogates the package, and presents the activities for that package.
+  - Interrogates the package, and presents the activities for that package.
 See below for further info on this feature.
-  - Currently  `PackageDispatcherActivity` is hardcoded to use the `TableDispatchActivity`, but this could be made configurable
   - The Package, Button, and Table dispatchers all extend a base abstract class `DispatchBaseActivity` which provides common capabiliy.
 These are augmented by several utility classes.
 These could be combined/extended in other ways.

 * Simple helper classes are used to organise the relevant info needed for the facility.
 There is room for improvment here, but it gets the job done with minimal ceremony.